switux/AstroWeatherStation/README.md

 ## REFERENCES

-I found inspiration and solutions to problems in the following pages / posts:
+I found inspiration in the following pages / posts:

   - No need to push the BOOT button on the ESP32 to upload new sketch
     - https://randomnerdtutorials.com/solved-failed-to-connect-to-esp32-timed-out-waiting-for-packet-header